JauhariShipra/JavaScript-ForeignLanguageCourse/README.md

 # Project1 - Learn Foreign-languages
-You can choose the language to learn This prject is developed in core Javascript without any framework.
+You can choose the language to learn This project is developed in core Javascript without any framework.

 # Features
 1. Core JavaScript